ckeditor/ckeditor4-docs/guides/dev/features/drop_paste/README.md

 You can also read more about [content filtering](#!/guide/dev_acf) in general and see the [working "Content Filtering" sample](http://sdk.ckeditor.com/samples/acf.html).

-## Paste from Word

-HTML exposed by Microsoft Word does not comply to any imaginable rules.
-It is a poetry of what can be done wrong.
-Therefore, a separate filter had to be created to normalize this content.
-It is implemented in the [Paste from Word](http://ckeditor.com/addon/pastefromword) plugin and, beside the standard filtering options described in the previous sections, it has additional settings:

-* CKEDITOR.config.pasteFromWordRemoveFontStyles (to be deprecated in favor of Advanced Content Filter)
-* CKEDITOR.config.pasteFromWordCleanupFile
-* CKEDITOR.config.pasteFromWordPromptCleanup

-Note that for CKEditor versions older than 4.6 the following options were available, too:

-* CKEDITOR.config.pasteFromWordNumberedHeadingToList
-* CKEDITOR.config.pasteFromWordRemoveStyles

 ## File Upload

 Another feature related to the clipboard is uploading dropped or pasted files or images.
 It lets you not only drop or paste files into the document, but also paste a part of the image copied from the image editor.
 The [Upload Widget](http://ckeditor.com/addon/uploadwidget), [File Tools](http://ckeditor.com/addon/filetools) and [Notification](http://ckeditor.com/addon/notification) plugins create a flexible API which lets the developers handle files the way they need.
 To learn more about these APIs check the [Notifications](#!/guide/dev_notifications), [Clipboard Integration](#!/guide/dev_clipboard) and [Uploading Dropped or Pasted Files](#!/guide/dev_file_upload) articles.